typelevel/Laika/docs/src/06-sub-modules/03-laikas-hocon-api.md

 Laika currently does not contain functionality for automatically deriving encoders or decoders for case classes.
 One reason is that in contrast to JSON libraries the likeliness you need to map larger structures is much smaller.
-Therefore the amount of boilerplate is usually tolerable.
+Therefore, the amount of boilerplate is usually tolerable.

 Secondly we are so close to a Scala 3 release that will make automatic derivation much easier, that the step of building something on top of shapeless for Scala 2 (and paying the compile time tax)